-- Unable to perform single leg toe raise.
+- Unable to perform single-leg toe raise.

-- Too many toe sign.
+- Too many toe signs.

 - Flat foot deformity.

-- Fixed deformity of hindfoot.
+- Fixed deformity of the hindfoot.

 There are four stages of posterior tibial tendon insufficiency.

-The first stage refers to inflammation of the tendon in which no deformity has occurred.
+- The first stage refers to inflammation of the tendon in which no deformity has occurred.
 This is not common.

-In stage III, the deformity has progressed long enough to where arthritis develops in the hindfoot joints leading to a stiff deformity.
+- In stage III, the deformity has progressed long enough to where arthritis develops in the hindfoot joints leading to a stiff deformity.

-In stage IV, the involvement of the tibiotalar joint in addition to the hindfoot malalignment is seen.
+- In stage IV, the involvement of the tibiotalar joint in addition to the hindfoot malalignment is seen.
 This most advanced stage is comprised of a hindfoot valgus deformity, resulting from degeneration of the posterior tibial tendon, with associated valgus tilting of the talus within the mortise.

-Rest: In the early phase the best is to avoid all activities that induce pain.
+- Rest: In the early phase the best is to avoid all activities that induce pain.

-Ice is a simple and effective modality to reduce pain and swelling.
+- Ice is a simple and effective modality to reduce pain and swelling.
 Apply ice for 10-15 minutes every 2 to 4 hours during the initial phase.

-Anti-inflammatory medication and creams may help reduce pain and swelling.
+- Anti-inflammatory medication and creams may help reduce pain and swelling.

-A cortisone injection is usually not appropriate for this condition, since the tendon is more likely to rupture following injection.
-Alternatively iontophoresis with cortisone ointments can be recommended.
+- A cortisone injection is usually not appropriate for this condition, since the tendon is more likely to rupture following injection.
+Alternatively, iontophoresis with cortisone ointments can be recommended.
 Iontophoresis is a treatment that uses electric current to deliver medically active ions through the skin.

-Stretching exercises for the calf, hamstring and intrinsic muscles of the foot which when tight can force the foot out of alignment.
+Stretching exercises for the calf, hamstring, and intrinsic muscles of the foot which when tight can force the foot out of alignment.
 When performing all stretches it is important to maintain proper alignment of the foot and arch so as not to stress the already irritated posterior tibial tendon.

 Excess weight can be a cause of posterior tibial tendon problems.
 Losing excess weight can greatly improve the pain felt in the foot and make it easier to maintain normal foot alignment during everyday activities.
-Often it is difficult to exercise to lose weight with painful foot, however, there are several safe activity options, such as stationary cycling or swimming.
+Often it is difficult to exercise to lose weight with the painful feet, however, there are several safe activity options, such as stationary cycling or swimming.

-Not all conditions of posterior tibial tendonitis/ insufficiencies are managed conservatively and may need Orthopaedician opinion for more suitable options of surgical remedies.
+Not all conditions of posterior tibial tendonitis/ insufficiencies are managed conservatively and may need an Orthopaedician opinion for more suitable options of surgical remedies.

 If all else fails to resolve your condition, surgery may be required.

-Post surgical rehabilitation may take 4-6 weeks time to get back to normal depending upon the surgical method implemented.
+Post-surgical rehabilitation may take 4-6 weeks time to get back to normal depending upon the surgical method implemented.
 In simple debridement and tendon repair cases it may occur in a relatively lesser time period and treatment will remain similar to conservative treatment.